-- accepts your appeal - you don't need to pay the ticket and any organised hearings will be cancelled
+- accepts your appeal - you do not need to pay the ticket, any online cases will be closed and any organised hearings will be cancelled

-- doesn't accept your appeal - an independent adjudicator (a lawyer) will decide your case
+- does not accept your appeal - an independent Legal Member (a lawyer) will decide your case

-If you wish to put in more evidence, it must be received well before the date you're given.
+If you want to put in more evidence, it must be received well before the date you're given.

-You'll tell the adjudicator about your case in person if you choose a personal hearing.
+You'll tell the Legal Member about your case if you choose a personal or telephone hearing.

-If you want someone to attend the hearing in your place you must:
+If you want someone to go the personal hearing in your place you must:

 - let the tribunal know in advance